 A copyright is another intangible asset that confers on the holder an exclusive legal privilege to publish a literary or artistic work.
-In this case, the state grants control over a published or artistic work for the life of the copyright holder (often the original artist) and for a specified period afterward.
-This control extends to the reproduction, sale, or other use of the copyrighted material.
+Copyrights are protected by law and give the creator control over a published or artistic work for the life of the creator plus 70 years.
+Accounting for the costs of copyrights is identical to patents.